 Another possible way to qualify for disability is by meeting the requirements of one of Social Security's official disability listings.
 Social Security publishes the criteria for a number of severe illnesses to qualify for disability; if you meet the criteria of a disability listing, you automatically qualify for benefits.
 Although Social Security does not have a specific disability listing for dystonia, it does have a disability listing for Parkinson's disease, whose symptoms are closely related to dystonia and can actually include dystonia (for more information, see the Dystonia and Parkinsons Foundation).

 If Social Security considers your symptoms to be of equivalent severity to those in the listing for Parkinson's disease, you may be able to get disability benefits under Social Security's listing for Parkinsonian disease.
 For instance, dystonia's involuntary movements can result in severe problems walking and using your hands, and Social Security may consider these disabling characteristics similar enough to those in the Parkinson's listing to qualify for benefits.

 To qualify for benefits under the Parkinson's listing, your medical records must document one of the following:

-Note that marked means worse than moderate, but less than extreme.
+Marked means worse than moderate, but less than extreme.

 In addition to the being found medically disabled, you must meet the standard requirements for collecting disability.
-First, you cannot earn more than $1,170 a month from working, and the symptoms of your dystonia must prevent your employment for at least 12 months.
+First, you cannot earn more than about $1,200 a month from working, and the symptoms of your dystonia must prevent your employment for at least 12 months.
 There are also requirements specific to the SSDI and SSI programs.